 Scientists don't know why Toms gobble to loud and frightening noises, although most biologists think it's involuntary.
 Either way, we as hunters can capitalize on it.
 Whether you're run-and-gun turkey hunting or just scouting, loud noises such as your car horn, slamming the truck door, a loud crow call, or anything that will send an echo through the woods will likely result in a Tom responding with a locator call, giving up his location.

-5. Use an Owl Hooter
+5. Use an Owl Hooter.

-9. Use a mouth call
+9. Use a Mouth Call

 It's no secret that turkeys rely on their impeccable sight.
 Nothing will blow a hunt faster than reaching for a call, or using a call that requires movement.
 Learn how to properly operate a diaphragm call and keep it in your mouth until that tom is taking a permanent dirt nap.

 Don't be too afraid to run and gun.
-Too many hunters get stuck on sticking to the field edges and never changing positions.
+Too many hunters get focused on sticking to the field edges and never changing positions.
 If you're within earshot range of a tom, move, get closer and use cover to your advantage.

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.